googleapis/java-spanner-jdbc/README.md

 }
 ```

+### Connection URL Properties

+The Cloud Spanner JDBC driver supports the following connection URL properties.
+Note that all of
+these can also be supplied in a Properties instance that is passed to the
+`DriverManager#getConnection(String url, Properties properties)` method.

+#### Commonly Used Properties
+- credentials (String): URL for the credentials file to use for the connection.
+If you do not specify any credentials at all, the default credentials of the environment as returned by `GoogleCredentials#getApplicationDefault()` is used.
+Example: `jdbc:cloudspanner:/projects/my-project/instances/my-instance/databases/my-db;credentials=/path/to/credentials.json`
+- autocommit (boolean): Sets the initial autocommit mode for the connection.
+Default is true.
+- readonly (boolean): Sets the initial readonly mode for the connection.
+Default is false.
+- autoConfigEmulator (boolean): Automatically configure the connection to try to connect to the Cloud Spanner emulator.
+You do not need to specify any host or port in the connection string as long as the emulator is running on the default host/port (localhost:9010).
+The instance and database in the connection string will automatically be created if these do not yet exist on the emulator.
+This means that you do not need to execute any `gcloud` commands on the emulator to create the instance and database before you can connect to it.
+Example: `jdbc:cloudspanner:/projects/test-project/instances/test-instance/databases/test-db;autoConfigEmulator=true`
+- usePlainText (boolean): Sets whether the JDBC connection should establish an unencrypted connection to a (local) server.
+This option can only be used when connecting to a local emulator that does not require an encrypted connection, and that does not require authentication.
+Example: `jdbc:cloudspanner://localhost:9010/projects/test-project/instances/test-instance/databases/test-db;usePlainText=true`
+- optimizerVersion (String): Sets the default query optimizer version to use for this connection.
+See also https://cloud.google.com/spanner/docs/query-optimizer/query-optimizer-versions.

+#### Advanced Properties
+- minSessions (int): Sets the minimum number of sessions in the backing session pool.
+Defaults to 100.
+- maxSessions (int): Sets the maximum number of sessions in the backing session pool.
+Defaults to 400.
+- numChannels (int): Sets the number of gRPC channels to use.
+Defaults to 4.
+- retryAbortsInternally (boolean): The JDBC driver will by default automatically retry aborted transactions internally.
+This is done by keeping track of all statements and the results of these during a transaction, and if the transaction is aborted by Cloud Spanner, it will replay the statements on a new transaction and compare the results with the initial attempt.
+Disable this option if you want to handle aborted transactions in your own application.
+- oauthToken (string): A valid pre-existing OAuth token to use for authentication for this connection.
+Setting this property will take precedence over any value set for a credentials file.
+- lenient (boolean): Enable this to force the JDBC driver to ignore unknown properties in the connection URL.
+Some applications automatically add additional properties to the URL that are not recognized by the JDBC driver.
+Normally, the JDBC driver will reject this, unless `lenient` mode is enabled.

 ### Jar with Dependencies
 A single jar with all dependencies can be downloaded from https://repo1.maven.org/maven2/com/google/cloud/google-cloud-spanner-jdbc/latest
 or be built with the command `mvn package` (select the jar that is named `google-cloud-spanner-jdbc-<version>-single-jar-with-dependencies.jar`).